nullcodesociety/file-server/readme.md

 # File Server
-A simple rust webserver that gets your resources online.
+A simple webserver that servers resources

-Run the binary from the directory you'd like to host.

-## Features
+## Upcoming Features
-- Prevent serving of error responses by direct request
 - Nice directory listing
 - Single use download/access tokens with a password

-## Roadmap
-- Write proper documentation